Overview

 publish Publish workloads

-start start pipelines in the Controller
+start start pipelines and clusters in console

-stop stop pipelines in the Controller
+stop stop pipelines and clusters in console

 unpublish Unpublish resources like workloads